vwilkins1/Menu/README.md

 # Menu
-Menu from today made while in class. gonna try and style it my self with bootstrap and css
+Menu from today made while in class. gonna try and style it myself with bootstrap and css